 The Fraud and Consumer Protection Division protects the public from securities fraud, consumer fraud, Medicaid provider fraud, antitrust violations, white collar crime and misleading or deceptive business practices.
 It addresses patient abuse, neglect and mistreatment in facilities that accept Medicaid patients.
 It also has a role in issues involving manufactured homes, in common interest communities like homeowner associations and in ongoing enforcement of some provisions of the tobacco settlement with cigarette manufacturers.
-The Fraud Division is divided into three major, statewide units: The Consumer Protection Unit, the Medicaid Fraud Control Unit, and the Investor Protection Unit, the White Collar Crime Unit, and the Consumer Mediation Unit.
+The Fraud Division is divided into five major, statewide units: The Consumer Protection Unit, the Medicaid Fraud Control Unit, the Investor Protection Unit, the White Collar Crime Unit, and the Consumer Mediation Unit.

 Many times people unknowingly place themselves in danger by giving information to the wrong people.
 Here you can learn how to minimize your chances of becoming a victim of fraud.
 See our Consumer Protection Unit for tips.

 Units of the Fraud & Consumer Protection Division

 The Consumer Mediation Unit (CMU) is responsible for multiple programs to support Delaware consumers and homeowners.
 It houses the Office of Foreclosure Prevention and Financial Education, the Mandatory Residential Foreclosure Mediation program, the Office of the Common Interest Community Ombudsperson, and the Office of the Manufactured Housing Ombudsperson.
 In addition, the CMU engages in consumer advocacy and educates the public through consumer outreach education events.